johannschopplich/kirby-blurry-placeholder/README.md

 Thus you can add the `[data-lazyload]` selector to you lazy loader.

 > Note: A `.lazyload` class is intentionally not added to avoid naming conflicts.
-I also prefer data attributes for JavaScript selection over classes. 🤷‍♂️
+I also prefer data attributes over classes for selectors only used by JavaScript manipulation. 🤷‍♂️

 ## Options